Enalean/tuleap-documentation-en/languages/en/user-guide/baseline.rst

 By default, the baseline is created with the current content but it's also possible to define a date in the past.
 This can be useful when one forgot to create it back then.

-What is displayed in a Baseline ?
+What is displayed in a Baseline?

 - The title (as per semantic)
 - The description (as per semantic)